Mike Mangini: Dream Theater

-In late 2010, Mangini, along with Marco Minnemann, Peter Wildoer (who also served as a drummer for LaBrie's solo project at the time), Virgil Donati, Aquiles Priester, Derek Roddy and Thomas Lang, auditioned to succeed Mike Portnoy as the drummer for Dream Theater.
+In late 2010, Mangini auditioned to succeed Mike Portnoy as the drummer for Dream Theater.
 He had previously appeared on three solo albums by Dream Theater's lead singer, James LaBrie.
 Mangini was announced as Dream Theater's new drummer on April 29, 2011, several months after he actually joined.
-He has appeared on every Dream Theater release since 2011's A Dramatic Turn Of Events.
+He appeared on every Dream Theater release from 2011's A Dramatic Turn of Events to 2021's A View from the Top of the World.
 Distance over Time, Mangini's fourth studio album with Dream Theater, featured his debut as a lyricist, on the song "Room 137".

+On October 25, 2023, Dream Theater announced that Mangini was leaving the band and that their former drummer Mike Portnoy was returning in his place.
+The departure was amicable, as Mangini stated that his tenure was "an intense and rewarding experience" and that he was grateful to have had "experience playing music with these iconic musicians, as well as some fun times laced with humor."

 Other projects

 Mangini served as the drummer for Dream Theater bandmate John Petrucci on the G3 tour, along with bassist Dave LaRue, in 2012 and 2018.

-In 2015, Mangini joined U.K. for their "Final World Tour".
+In 2015, Mangini joined progressive rock band U.K. for their Final World Tour.

 Gear

-Mike plays and endorses Pearl drums, hardware, pedals and percussion, Zildjian cymbals, Vater drumsticks, Remo drumheads and Shure microphones.
+Mike plays and endorses Pearl drums, hardware and percussion.

+He also plays and endorses Zildjian cymbals, Vater drumsticks, Remo drumheads and Shure microphones.